mishoZaykov/WatchScore/README.md

 ```
 Once the server has started, access the application by visiting http://localhost:5173 in your web browser.

+**Or you can click the link https://watchscore-ac915.web.app/ to get to the site, but you still need to start the server!**

 ## Navigate to the Server Directory
 ```bash
 cd server